Californium(III) oxyfluoride

 Californium(III) oxyfluoride is a radioactive inorganic compound with a chemical formula CfOF, synthesized in the 1960s.
 This salt crystallizes with the cubic fluorite structure, with the oxide and fluoride anions randomly distributed in anion sites.

+Synthesis

 Californium(III) oxyfluoride is an oxyfluoride and a mixed anion compound.
 It can be prepared by the hydrolysis of CfF3 at high temperature.